sriyogesh94/dcos-docs/1.9/usage/tutorials/dcos-101/service-discovery.md

 Mesos-DNS is a rather simple solution to finding applications inside the cluster.
 While DNS is supported by many applications, Mesos-DNS has the following drawbacks::

   * DNS caching: Applications sometimes cache DNS entries for efficiency and therefore might not have updated address information (e.g., after a task failure).
-  * We need to use SRV DNS records to retrieve information about the allocated ports.
+  * You need to use SRV DNS records to retrieve information about the allocated ports.
 Even though applications commonly understand DNS A records, not all applications support SRV records.

 ## Named VIPs
 Named VIPs load balance the IP address/port pair and therefore also redirect the current instance when applications have cached the IP address.
 They also allow you to select a port.
-Because Named VIPs offer these advantages over Mesos-DNS, we suggest using Named VIPs as the default service discovery method in DC/OS.
+Because named VIPs offer these advantages over Mesos-DNS, we suggest using Named VIPs as the default service discovery method in DC/OS.